krivard/codalab-worksheets-wiki/User_Tracking-Competition-History.md

 input/history/000/002/output/scores.txt # submission #2 scores
 ```

 Each `scores.txt` file lists the number of correct entries up to that point in the competition, along with an `audit_score` which shows the percentage of correct answers.
-For example, the third entry would show the number of correct answers up to and including the results for the third entry.
-If you got one of three correct answers the `audit_score` would show a value of 0.3.
+For example, if you have made three submissions, viewing `scores.txt` for the third submission would show whether the current entry is correct (`correct:1.0`).
+If the third answer was correct but the previous two were not, the `audit_score` would show a value of 0.3.

 Competition participants can access the history for entries by following these steps: